MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 Given that there exists many ways for a website to render audio in the broader web platform, this proposal has points of contact with many API's.
 To be more specific, there are two scenarios where this interaction might happen.
 Let's consider an iframe, which is not allowed to play `media-playback-while-not-rendered`:
 - Scenario 1: When the iframe is not rendered and it attempts to play audio; and
-- Scenario 2: When the iframe is already playing audio and stops rendering.
+- Scenario 2: When the iframe is already playing audio and stops being rendered during media playback.
 Once rendering again, to resume playback, we recommend that websites wait for a new user gesture to do so.

 For the first scenario, the APIs should behave as if they didn't have permission in the first place to play audio.
 Like when the [`autoplay` permission policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy/autoplay) is set to `'none'` for an iframe.
 Regarding the second scenario, we propose that the API's behave as if the user had paused the media playback.